 StoryTime gives young children and their caregivers fun opportunities to share stories, music, and movement.
 This 10-week program is offered twice a year in the spring and fall.
-The Spring 2017 session began on Wednesday, March 15.
-A full schedule for the program is available below.
+The Spring 2017 session has now ended.
+Please check back in the fall for an updated schedule.

 - StoryTime includes stories, songs, crafts, and snacks that follow a chosen theme.

 - Each one-hour program begins at 11:00 AM.

 - We offer the same Storytime on Wednesday and Thursday.

 - There are no age restrictions.
 However, all children must be accompanied by an adult to take part.

 - To view StoryTime activities from previous sessions, please visit our Past StoryTimes page.

 Spring 2017 Schedule

 StoryTime at Home: Talk, sing, read, write, play

 Help prepare young children to be readers with these five simple activities that are fun yet powerful ways to encourage early learning.